dotnet/source-build/Documentation/VMR-re-bootstrapping.md

 You can re-bootstrap the VMR using [this pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=1371).
 The pipeline will upload the artifacts & open the corresponding re-bootstrap PR.

-## Manual
+### Manual

 In case the automated re-bootstrapping pipeline is unavailable, you can manually re-bootstrap the VMR:

 1. Update previous source-build artifacts
     1. Find a [dotnet-source-build](https://dev.azure.com/dnceng/internal/_build?definitionId=1219) run
     with the desired changes.
         1. If a rebootstrap is needed quickly and it is not feasibly to wait for a [dotnet-source-build](https://dev.azure.com/dnceng/internal/_build?definitionId=1219) run, you can also use the artifacts from a [dotnet-source-build-lite](https://dev.azure.com/dnceng/internal/_build?definitionId=1299) run.
     1. Retrieve the built SDKs and private source-built artifacts archives, from the following legs:
         1. Alpine\<nnn\>_Online_MsftSdk_x64
         1. CentOSStream\<n\>_Online_MsftSdk_x64
-    1. Upload the SDKs to https://dotnetcli.blob.core.windows.net/source-built-artifacts/sdks/
+    1. Upload the SDKs to the [source build sdk blob storage](https://dotnetcli.blob.core.windows.net/source-built-artifacts/sdks/)
-    1. Upload the private source-built artifacts archives to https://dotnetcli.blob.core.windows.net/source-built-artifacts/assets/
+    1. Upload the private source-built artifacts archives to the [source build assets blob storage](https://dotnetcli.blob.core.windows.net/source-built-artifacts/assets/)
 1. Update .NET SDK
     1. Find the [dotnet-sdk-official-ci](https://dev.azure.com/dnceng/internal/_build?definitionId=140) build
     that best matches the dotnet-source-build.
 The following is the suggested